bosun-monitor/bosun/_third_party/github.com/tatsushid/go-fastping/README.md

 It sends an ICMP packet and wait a response.
 If it receives a response, it calls "receive" callback.
 After that, MaxRTT time passed, it calls "idle" callback.
-For more detail, refer [godoc][godoc] and If you need more example, please see "cmd/ping/ping.go".
+For more detail, refer [godoc][godoc] and if you need more example, please see "cmd/ping/ping.go".

+## Caution
+This package now only implements ICMP ping using raw socket so the program using this package needs to be run as root user.

 ## License
 go-fastping is under MIT License.
 See the [LICENSE][license] file for details.